City-of-Helsinki/kukkuu/README.md

 1. run `python manage.py import_notifications` to import and update all the notifications, or
 2. use actions in Django admin UI's notification list view to have finer control on which notifications to update and create

-### Cron jobs

-`cron` is required for sending reminder notifications, and for sending emails queued (optional).

-#### Reminder notifications

-To send reminder notifications on time, `send_reminder_notifications` management command needs to be executed (at least) daily.

-Example crontab for sending reminder notifications every day at 12am:

-    0 12 * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
-    # An empty line is required at the end of this file for a valid cron file.

-#### Feedback notifications

-To send notifications asking for feedback of recently ended events occurrences, `send_feedback_notifications` management command needs to be executed periodically.

-An additional delay between an occurrence's end time and the notification's send time can be configured with setting `KUKKUU_FEEDBACK_NOTIFICATION_DELAY`.
-The default value is `15`(min).

-Example crontab for sending feedback notifications:

-    1,16,31,46 * * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
-    # An empty line is required at the end of this file for a valid cron file.

-#### Queued email sending

-By default email sending is queued, which means that you need to set `send_mail` and `retry_deferred` to be executed periodically to get emails actually sent.

-Example crontab for queued emails (includes reminder notification sending as well):

-    * * * * * (/path/to/your/python path/to/your/app/manage.py send_mail > /var/log/cron.log 2>&1)
-    0,20,40 * * * * (/path/to/your/python path/to/your/app/manage.py retry_deferred > /var/log/cron.log 2>&1)
-    0 0 * * * (/path/to/your/python path/to/your/app/manage.py purge_mail_log 7 > /var/log/cron.log 2>&1)
-    0 12 * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
-    # An empty line is required at the end of this file for a valid cron file.

-It is also possible to get emails sent right away without any cronjobs by setting `ILMOITIN_QUEUE_NOTIFICATIONS` to `False`, which can be convenient in development. **CAUTION** do not use this in production!

-#### SMS notifications

-To use the SMS notification functionality, you have to acquire the API_KEY from [Notification Service API](https://github.com/City-of-Helsinki/notification-service-api).
-The following environment variables are needed:

-        ```python
-        NOTIFICATION_SERVICE_API_TOKEN=your_api_key
-        NOTIFICATION_SERVICE_API_URL=notification_service_end_point
-        ```

 ### Daily running, Debugging

 - Create `.env` file: `touch .env`